Indy 500 is today: Start time, how to watch and more

-Today's the day!
-The 105th running of the Indianapolis 500 will take place today at Indianapolis Motor Speedway.
-If watching htis high-octane race is your idea of the perfect way to spend a Sunday, you are not alone and we have all the information you need to watch.
+Today the 105th running of the Indianapolis 500 took place at Indianapolis Motor Speedway.
+If watching this high-octane race is your idea of the perfect way to spend a Sunday, you are not alone -- and we have all the information you need to watch it.

 Scott Dixon captured the pole position in qualifying with an average speed of 231.685 miles per hour.
 That is, as they say in racing circles, fast.
 Joining Dixon in the first row is Colton Herta and Rinus VeeKay.
 Have a favorite racer?
 Check out the starting grid for the 33-car field.